frnsimoes/frnsimoes.github.io/content/about.md

 ### About the blog

 This blog is a collection of my notes and casual experiments.
-It also serves as an incentive for me to keep writing about the things I love.
+It also serves as an incentive for me to keep writing about the things I love, and to procrastinate in a [structured way].

 ### About me